Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 According to numbers from The International Tables of Glycemic Index, the mean glycemic index of cranberry juice, based on three different studies, has been calculated to be 59 (1).

-The glycemic index of sweetened cranberry raisins, otherwise known as craisins, is 64.
+Sweetened cranberry raisins, or craisins, have a glycemic index of 64.
 This puts craisins and cranberry juice in the medium glycemic index category (2).

 The cranberry itself would have a lower glycemic index since it contains fiber and has a different serving size compared to craisins.